Statements, press releases as well as up-to-date text and graphics on the Mobility Data Space.

 The Mobility Data Space is a data sharing community open to all organizations working on mobility solutions, no matter the sector they serve – road, rail, water or air.
 From major vehicle manufacturers to rideshare services, from public transport operators to navigation software companies, from research institutes to bikeshare providers.

 Currently, more than 50 organizations are members of the Mobility Data Space.
-You can find an overview of all participants and service partners on the ecosystem page.
+You can find an overview of all members on the ecosystem page.

 High-quality data is the key resource of our time.
 In the mobility sector, data is an essential prerequisite for innovations such as autonomous driving and smart traffic management systems as well as user-friendly and sustainable solutions in transport and logistics.